Skip to main content

 Due Diligence

-A comprehensive investigation of a business, typically conducted before an acquisition, investment, or partnership.
+A complete investigation of a business, typically conducted before an acquisition, investment, or partnership.
 Intelligence-driven due diligence goes beyond financial audits to assess competitive position, customer sentiment, regulatory risk, and market trajectory.

 E